AW&ST 紙에서 2주에 걸쳐 보도한 이스라엘 공군의 향후 무인기 (UAS, Unmanned Aerial System) 운용 계획과, IAI 社와

 The changes now in the making are also a reflection of the IAF’s changing mission emphasis.

-The service’s demonstrated superiority over its main opponent the Syrian air force has pushed Israel’s adversaries to invest in rockets and missiles that bypass the IAF’s capabilities on their way to attacking vast portions of Israel.
+The service’s demonstrated superiority over its main opponent — the Syrian air force — has pushed

 Although its last air-to-air combat took place in 1985, the IAF refuses to admit that the aerial challenge has almost disappeared from the Middle Eastern arena.
 Despite procurement of new MiG-29s, the Syrian air force does not pose a significant threat, nor are Egyptian air force F-16s or the Saudi F-15s viewed as an immediate concern.
 As a result, the IAF’s primary mission in recent conflicts has become to deliver munitions to ground targets.
 And other nations have shown that UAS can be no less effective for that than manned aircraft.
 While maintaining the ethos of the “combatant in the air,” the IAF now recognizes that many of its current missions will be conducted by unmanned systems in the future.